Enhancing Lexicon-Based Text Embeddings with Large Language Models: Methodology

 Motivated by the growing capability of larger-scaled models, recent works have begun to use causal language models with significantly more parameters, such as LLaMA~\citep{llama} and Mistral~\citep{mistral_7b}, to derive lexicon-based embeddings.
 Two notable methods are \textbf{PromptReps}~\citep{promptreps} and \textbf{Mistral-SPLADE}~\citep{mistralsplade}, which employ prompts to alleviate the limitations brought by the unidirectional attention.

-\paragraph{PromptReps} enables LLMs to generate both dense and lexicon-based embeddings through carefully designed prompts such as \textit{“This sentence [INPUT] means in one word:"}.
+\paragraph{PromptReps} enables LLMs to generate both dense and lexicon-based embeddings through carefully designed prompts such as \textit{``This sentence [INPUT] means in one word:''}.
 Dense embeddings are derived from the hidden states of the final token \textit{"}, and lexicon-based ones are the logits for the next token prediction.
 Nevertheless, such a method relying solely on prompt causes a substantial performance drop of lexicon-based embeddings compared to their dense counterparts, e.g., MRR@10 of 34.15 vs. 41.86 on the MS MARCO dataset.

 \paragraph{Mistral-SPLADE} adapts SPLADE to large causal models like Mistral by using echo prompting~\citep{repetitionimproveslanguagemodel}.
 It enables full-context visibility of each token by duplicating the input sequence and regards the representations of the second occurrence as the output.
-Despite getting advancements on BEIR benchmark, it still lags behind dense embeddings like E5-Mistral~\citep{e5_mistral} and LLM2Vec~\cite{llm2vec}, demonstrating that lexicon-based embeddings using large models cannot solely rely on prompting.
+Despite getting advancements on the BEIR benchmark, it still lags behind dense embeddings like E5-Mistral~\citep{e5_mistral} and LLM2Vec~\cite{llm2vec}, demonstrating that lexicon-based embeddings using large models cannot solely rely on prompting.

 Hence, \ours systematically investigate the architecture of LLMs, including attention mechanisms and pooling methods, rather than exterior prompting.
-We try to unlock the full potential of LLMs for lexicon-based embeddings, not only on retrieval tasks that have been widely examined before, but also on clustering and classification tasks which remain unexplored.
+We investigate lexicon-based embeddings from LLMs, not only on retrieval tasks that have been widely examined before, but also on clustering and classification tasks which remain unexplored.